syncfusion-content/windowsforms-docs/WindowsForms/NavigationDrawer/Overview.md

 * **Transition** : Specifies the **transition** **type** of the **Navigation** **Drawer**.

-* **ToggleDrawer** : ToggleDrawer function decides whether to open or close the DrawerContent based on the truth of IsOpen property.
+* **Toggle Drawer** : This support helps to toggle between Sliding Panel visibility.

 * **AnimationDuration** : Specifies the **Timespan** by which the DrawerContent opens up to the view.
 AnimationDuration is applied only when **ToggleDrawer** function is used.